scott-mcnulty/scott-mcnulty.github.io/_posts/internet-checker/2019-03-14-selenium-internet-checker.md

   - Selenium
 ---

-The modem at my parent's house wasn't very good because it dropped the internet connection every few hours.
-Usually I'd walk downstairs to restart it but after a few weeks of that I got fed up with it so I made this script to check the modem's status.
-If the modem is connected to the internet, great!
-Otherwise if it's not connected then the script restarts the modem in an attempt to reconnect it.
+Every so often the modem would drop the connection so I made this script to check if it's still connected and to reboot the modem if not.

 Here's a demo: